xNocken/replay-reader/docs/settings.md

 ## maxConcurrentEventDownloads `number`
 This is the same as `maxConcurrentDownloads` but for events.
 The same applier here but events are much smaller and therefore can handle more at once.

+## parseEvents `boolean`
+This settings decides whether or not events should be parsed.
+They contain data about player elims and simple match stats

+## parsePackets `boolean`
+This settings decides whether or not data chunks should be parsed.
+They contain everything.
+But maybe parsing events is enough data